best-practice-and-impact/govcookiecutter/README.md

 To get started your system should meet the following requirements:

-1. Unix-based system (macOS, Linux, ...)
+1. Python 3.6+ installed
-2. Python 3.5+ installed
+2. R 4.0.4+ installed (for combined Python and R projects)
 3. The [`cookiecutter` package installed](#installing-cookiecutter)

 #### Installing cookiecutter